George Washington lived in Virginia. As a young boy, he lived on three different farms. He moved to Ferry Farm when he was seven years old.

 George Washington went on a trip when he was nineteen years old.
 He went to an island in the Caribbean called Barbados.
 He went with his half-brother Lawrence who was sick.
 Doctors said the warm weather in Barbados would help Lawrence.

 George Washington was sent to the Ohio Territory when he was twenty-one years old.
 His job was to tell the French troops there to leave.
 The French refused to leave and the French and Indian War started.
-During the war George Washington was in charge of the Virginia Company.
+During the war George Washington was in charge of the Virginia Regiment.

 George Washington to his brother Jack after the Battle of Jumonville Glen